 Spring and summer sprays

-- Isomate P pheromone at 100 to 250 dispensers/a.
-This is a synthetic insect pheromone dispenser that disrupts insect mating.
+- Isomate P at 100 to 250 dispensers/a.
+These dispensers release a synthetic insect pheromone that disrupts insect mating.
 Dispensers must be placed in the orchard before adult mating and egg-laying flight begins in late June or when the first moths are captured in pheromone traps.
 Careful scouting and monitoring are necessary to use this product effectively.